hasura/graphql-engine/event-triggers.md

 ### Notifications

-Trigger push notifications and emails based on database events.
+Triggers push notifications and emails based on database events.
 Try the demo and tutorial below to see how browser push notifications are triggered when the user inserts some data:

 * [Watch demo](https://www.youtube.com/watch?v=nuSHkzE2-zo)
 * [Try it out](https://serverless-push.demo.hasura.app/)